Deadline for Submission: November 1, 2018

 The Award Reward

-The Undergraduate Social Activism Award includes a $700 grant that may be shared among a team of applicants who have worked collectively on a substantial social action project.
-In addition, each awardee will have her or his registration fees and banquet ticket fees waived and may submit travel expenses to receive up to an additional $300.00 to defray costs of travel and lodging.
-The award is also accompanied by a plaque or other physical memento.
-The awardee will be featured in the Winter Meeting Program and will receive a one-year SWS membership and related benefits.
+The Undergraduate Social Activism Award includes roundtrip travel to attend the SWS Winter Meeting.
+In addition, awardees will have registration fees and banquet ticket fees waived and may submit travel expenses to receive up to an additional $300.00 each to defray costs of travel and lodging.
+A plaque or other physical memento also accompanies the award.
+The awardee will be featured in the Winter Meeting Program and will receive a one-year SWS membership and a select set of publications by SWS members.
 The SWS Social Action Committee may select up to three awardees each year.

 Eligibility and Criteria for Selection